Search

 About the Author Randy Cohen

 Since 2002, Randy Cohen has served as the Senior Vice President of Frank Lowe — leading Sales and Marketing as well as a variety of Administrative operations.
 Randy has 25 years of experience with a background in sales & marketing, production and business management, serving both government agencies and private industry.
 He holds a B.A from Syracuse University and a Masters and Professional Diploma from Fordham University.
-Randy uses his unique set of experiences to help businesses and entities across all sectors explore, pursue, and create better solutions.
+Randy uses his unique set of experiences to partner with businesses and entities across all sectors explore, pursue, and create better solutions.

 follow me on: